metalmind/comp2510_final_project_Hospital_Management_System/docs/project_report.md

 # Project Report
 Owen Wou A00989377 \
-Alison Kim A0000000
+Alison Kim A01434656

-*A comprehensive report, 2-5 pages long, coering the following headings*
+*A comprehensive report, 2-5 pages long, covering the following headings.*

-## Project Objective and Scope
+## Project Objectives and Scope

-*Outline the goals and scope of the proect.*
+*Outline the goals and scope of the project.*

 ## Design and Implementation Details

-*Describe the design approach and implementation steps*
+*Describe the design approach and implementation steps*.

 ## Challenges and Solutions